 The course will develop an understanding the information system and the best practices for protecting the system.
 Case studies will be completed examining failures in IT security.
-Students will examine and report on best practices in IT security.
 Students will examine and report on best practices in IT security, and examine the influence of IT on the accounting information system.
 Prerequisite FFI 704 introduction to Computer Forensics.

-FFI 714 Information & Security Assurance II
+FFI 714 Information & Security Assurance II 3SH